 Representations Using Models

-At the root of students' difficulties with fractions, we too often find the lack of importance given to concrete and semi-concrete models.
-The use of models is essential to learning fractions and should continue throughout the school career.
+At the root of students' difficulties with fractions, we too often find the lack of importance given to concrete and visual (semi-concrete) models.
+The use of models is essential to learning and understanding fractions and should continue throughout the school career.
 However, among the models used in schools, the circle model is overused and often inappropriate in certain contexts.
 Teachers must therefore ensure that students learn to represent fractions in various ways depending on the context.
 In general, we refer to three models, the area model, the linear model and the set model, each of which can take on different appearances depending on the tools and materials used.

-Area model
+Area Model

 The following are examples of situations that can be represented using an area model.